FairwindsOps/insights-docs/docs/features/insights-cli.md

 Note that the folder `policy-mappings` must exists.

-#### Adding Policy-Mappings
+#### Adding Policy Mappings
-When pushing Policy-Mappings to Insights, the CLI expects a directory structure like the following:
+When pushing Policy Mappings to Insights, the CLI expects a directory structure like the following:
 ```
 .
 +-- policy-mappings